 My next Zakka Style project is this wonderful little sewing kit — so wonderful, in fact, that it is the featured project on the book’s cover:

 The project is simply labeled “sewing kit,” and it got me thinking.
 For me, this would be for my on-the-go tools.
 I’d throw it in my bag with some kind of hand stitching work-in-progress and head out to wherever I was going.
 I have one of those and use it often.
 (I made this one as a present, so gift recipient, if you’re reading this, act surprised when you get it!)
-But the point is, for someone who doesn’t sew regularly, this would likely be her sewing kit.
+But the point is, for someone who doesn’t sew regularly, this would likely be their sewing kit.
 Period.
-To be dusted off if she needs to reattach that button.
-Well, for those cases, her one-and-only kit should definitely be as cool and cute as this one.
+To be dusted off if they need to reattach that button.
+Well, for those cases, their one-and-only kit should definitely be as cool and cute as this one.

 This was another home run from the Zakka Style design collective.
 (Specifically, the author of this pattern blogs here.)
 I loved the design, the no-pattern-pieces-just-rectangles simplicity, and the special touches such as the binding on the pockets’ edges.
 It’s a great scrap-buster, too.
 Not just the “oh, it’s less than 1/4 yard, so it’s a scrap” kind, I mean the cutoffs — strip here, rectangle there, throw ’em in a ziplock bag kind of scraps.
 I didn’t even have to slice into any of my linen yardage; the largest piece you need isn’t even 10″ square.
 Here are my notes:

 - Having championed the glorious scrap-busting qualities of this project, I wasn’t about to leave the house to go buy leather thongs for the closure.
 I used strands of satin cord instead.